April 1, 2023

 A popular client used by bitcoin miners, BFGminer has updated the software by releasing version 4.0.
 New in this version: hot plugging, proxy and scrypt support.

-This program appeared at a time whenTo create new blocks, ordinary video cards and FPGAs were enough.
-Its main developer is the controversial luke-jr (pictured), who is also the administrator of the Elegius pool and is known for publishing excerpts from the Bible on the blockchain due to his religious beliefs.
+This program appeared at a time whenTo create new blocks, ordinary video cards and FPGAs were sufficient.
+Its main developer &#8212; the controversial luke-jr (pictured), who is also an admin of the Elegius pool and is known for posting Bible passages on the blockchain due to his religious beliefs.

 Gridcoin

-It is likely that in the near future, mining devices can only be used subject to special electricity tariffs.
+It is likely that in the near future mining devices can only be used subject to special electricity tariffs.

 This means that as the volume increaseshash operations, providing the network with the necessary amount of energy can become a major security issue for Bitcoin.
 A cryptocurrency called gridcoin, created last year, is designed to solve this problem.
 Gridcoins are awarded to miners who participate in the BOINC (Open Infrastructure for Computer Networks of Berkeley) projects.